-As a 27-year-old traveller, I feel on the cusp of two eras…
+As someone who remembers travelling before Instagram, I feel on the cusp of two eras…

-When I compare my 2009 travels to my 2017 travels I can’t believe how much has changed.
-From emailing my mum from an internet cafe once a week in 2009 to today where I can take a photo on my GoPro, send it to my iPhone via inbuilt Wi-Fi then post it on five social media platforms and to all my group chats within five minutes.
+When I compare my 2009 travels to my recent travels, I can’t believe how much has changed.
+I’ve gone from emailing my mum once a week from an internet cafe, to a world where I can take a photo on my camera or GoPro, send it to my iPhone via inbuilt Wi-Fi then post it on five social media platforms and to all my group chats within five minutes.

-It can be so handy but I also think I enjoyed the moment more when I travelled with no phone or internet connection when I was 19.
+Tech can be so handy but I wonder whether I enjoyed the moment more when I travelled with no phone or internet connection when I was 19.

 So how is it affecting the way we travel?
 I’m going to weigh up the pros and cons.